-You can initiate a copy of an extension by viewing your installed extensions, clicking the drop-down arrow on the Configure button and selecting Copy.
+You can initiate a copy of an extension by viewing your installed extensions, selecting the drop-down arrow on the Configure button and selecting Copy.

-For properties, rules, and data elements, simply select the resource you want to copy and then click the Copy button in the actions menu.
+For properties, rules, and data elements, simply select the resource you want to copy and then select Copy in the actions menu.

 If you are copying a rule or a data element, in the copy dialog you may use the drop-down menu to select a Destination Property you want to copy to (default setting is the current property).
 Extensions cannot be copied to the same property, so those will not provide that option.

 In the Adobe Experience Platform Launch user interface, it is not possible to copy resources to another Property if one Property is configured for extension development and the other Property is not.

 Once you’ve configured the behavior you want, select Copy.

 When you make a copy of a full property, there are a few things that you should understand about the process.

 - The property settings will be copied exactly as they are (domains, advanced settings, etc)

 - Rules, data elements, and extensions from within the origin property will be copied to the new target property.
 Adapters, environments, and libraries will not be copied.

 - Required extensions (Extensions required by any existing data elements or rule components) will be copied to the target property even if they have been uninstalled from the origin property.